Xilinx/brevitas/docsrc/source/faq.rst

 To mitigate somewhat the slow-down, try enabling *BREVITAS_JIT* as reported in the *Settings* section.

 **Q: Inference with Brevitas is slow.
-I thought the point of QAT was to make my model faster at inference time.
+I thought the point of quantization was to make my model faster at inference time.
 What I am doing wrong?**

 **A:** Brevitas is concerned with modelling a reduced precision data-path, it does not provide inference-time acceleration on its own.
 To achieve acceleration, you should export your Brevitas model to a downstream toolchain / backend.

-Brevitas can currently export to:

--  FINN - for dataflow acceleration on Xilinx FPGAs.
--  PyXIR (*experimental*) - for DPU acceleration on Xilinx FPGAs.
--  Standard ONNX (*experimental*) - for acceleration with e.g.
-   onnxruntime, or any other ONNX-compliant toolchain.
--  Pytorch's *quantized.functional* operators (*experimental*) - for
-   acceleration through Pytorch itself, or any additional downstream toolchains supported by Pytorch (e.g. TVM).

-Because Brevitas implements a super-set of layers and datatypes supported by various downstream toolchains and hardware platforms, the result is that each export flow supports only a certain subset of features, in ways that are not necessarely obvious.
-More examples and documentation will be released to illustrate the various restrictions imposed by each target platform.
-As a general note though, currently FINN is the only toolchain that supports acceleration of low bit-width datatypes.
+See the

 **Q: My (C/G/T)PU supports float16 / bfloat16 / bfloat19 training.
 Can I
 use it to train with Brevitas?**